Volume 2 Number 1 | MYTHOLOG | Winter 2003 |

 "Yes, we do."

-Time opened, and two lovers plunged into it.
+Time opens, and two lovers plunge into it.